Henk Westbroek: Music career

-Westbroek was born in the former municipality of Zuilen, and studied sociology at Utrecht University, completing his course in 1973.
-In 1978, Westbroek, together with "the other Henk" (Henk Temming), formed the band Het Goede Doel.
+In 1979, Westbroek, together with "the other Henk" (Henk Temming), formed the band Het Goede Doel (lit.
+'The Good Cause').
 He scored several top ten hits with Temming and Het Goede Doel became one of the most successful Dutch language bands of the 1980s.
+Their top-ten hit songs included "België (Is er leven op Pluto... ?)" and "Vriendschap".

 In 1991, Het Goede Doel stopped performing.
+Westbroek said that "Henk and I split up at the time because we were bored with each other.
+Compare it to a broken marriage.
+That's how it goes when you're in a band.
+In the long run, we also got other interests."

 They had a brief reunion in 2001 and reunited again in 2008, producing a new record, Gekkenwerk.

-Since 1991, Henk Westbroek has been performing solo with his band "Henk Westbroek & Consorten."
-As a solo artist he has met with success and his single "Zelfs je naam is mooi" spent 42 weeks in the Dutch chart Mega Top 100.
+Since 1991, Henk Westbroek has been performing solo with his band "Henk Westbroek & Consorten".
+In 1998, he had a solo hit, "Zelfs je naam is mooi", which spent 42 weeks in the Dutch chart Mega Top 100.

 Radio career

 In 1981 he started as a radio host.
 With Vara's Vuurwerk (Vara's Fireworks, with Vara being the name of the broadcoaster) he hosted the first programm with only hard rock music on Dutch public radio in the 80's.
 His show Denk aan Henk ("Think about Henk") on Dutch radio station 3FM ran four days a week from 1991 to 2003.
 He resumed the program, renamed Denk als Henk & Friends ("Think like Henk & Friends") at Yorin FM, from August 2004 to March 2006.
 Since 2006 he has a daily webradio show on KXRadio, an internet radio station founded by Rob Stenders.